eazeta/eazeta/README.md

 🎓 Education

 I graduated from the University of Nottingham with a First Class hons degree in Bsc Physics.
+During my time at university, I developed a deep understanding for MATLAB and utilised it for multiple projects.

 ⚡ Fun fact